 Car hire companies represented at the airport include Avis, Budget, Hertz, Europcar, Redspot and Thrifty.

-Black & White Cabs and Yellow Cabs can be hailed at the airport.
-A $3.30 airport pick-up fee is charged in the airport taxi ranks, and the meter fee is added to this cost.
+Black & White Cabs and Yellow Cab Co can be hailed at the airport.
+A A$3.60 airport pick-up fee is charged in the airport taxi ranks, and the meter fee is added to this cost.

 Transfer between terminals

-The TBus transfers passengers between terminals for $5 per person, and transfers passengers from both terminals to the Skygate shopping precinct for free.
+The Airport Transfer Bus takes passengers between terminals and from both terminals to the Skygate shopping precinct for free.

 The airport includes cafes, bars, and restaurants; bureaux de change and ATMs; duty-free shopping facilities, and a huge variety of other shopping opportunities.
 Hotel reservation and visitor information services are also available.

-Short-term parking is adjacent to the terminals, and costs $2 for 15 minutes, $6 for 30 minutes, $14 for an hour, $18 for two hours, $23 for three hours, $26 for four hours, and $54 for between four and 24 hours.
-Long-term parking is connected to the terminal via a covered walkway, and costs between $36 and $43 for the first day, depending on whether it is in the International or Domestic Terminal.
+Short-term parking is adjacent to the terminals, and costs A$3 for 15 minutes, A$8 for 30 minutes, A$16 for an hour, A$20 for two hours, A$25 for three hours and A$27 for four hours.
+Long-term parking is connected to the terminal via a covered walkway and costs A$53 for four to 24 hours, while the Airpark costs A$23 for one day and is farther from the terminals, accessible by the complimentary shuttle service.

-There are wifi hotspots in both terminal buildings; each passenger is entitiled to three hours of free wifi.
+There are wifi hotspots in both terminal buildings.

 There are several executive lounges in each terminal that provide business services.
 However, for the most part these lounges are only available to airline club members.
 Non-club members can access the internet, make photocopies and send faxes from establishments located in Airport Village.